victor-lillo/discord-bot-practising/README.md

 # Discord-bot-practising

 > Discord bot I created to test the new Discord.js.
+Few features implemented.

 ## Usage